nolanlawson/css-talk-2022/markdown.md

 class: fill-custom

-<layout-example-1 version="2" draw-more-boxes="true" text-version="2"></layout-example-1>
+<layout-example-1 version="2" draw-more-boxes="true"></layout-example-1>

 ???

+So now the browser has to recalculate the geometry of all these boxes

+---

+class: fill-custom

+<layout-example-1 version="2" draw-more-boxes="true" draw-more-boxes-text="true" text-version="2"></layout-example-1>

+???

 Why might this happen?
 Well maybe we ended up with some super long text that pushed the size of the box out.
 If that happens, then the browser might have to recalculate the layout for everything inside the sidebar.

-Now as the author of the page, you might know this is never reasonably going to happen.
-And if it did, you'd want to clip the text or something anyway.
+Now as the author of the page, you might know this is never going to happen.
+And even if it did, you'd want to clip the text or something anyway.
 But is there some simpler way we can reassure the browser that these boxes are never going to change size?